-8.1 The Calamity Quick Chart sets out the effects of each calamity.
-It contains no new information and is printed separately for ease of reference.

-8.2 The Civilization Advances Quick Chart allows players to at a glance compare the benefits and drawbacks of the different civilization cards.
-The text on the quick chart is the same as on the advances themselves, and is printed separately for ease of reference.

-8.3 The Civilization Advances Credit Quick Chart allows players to easily see the credits granted by various civilization cards.
-The information on the quick chart is the same as on the advances themselves, and is printed separately for ease of reference.
+- 8.1 The calamity quick charts sets out the effects of each calamity.
+It contains no new information and is printed separately for ease of reference. - 8.2 The civilization advances quick charts allows players to quickly compare the benefits and drawbacks of the different civilization cards.
+The text on the quick charts are the same as on the civilization cards themselves, and is printed separately for ease of reference. - 8.3 The civilization advances credit quick charts allows players to easily see the credits granted by various civilization cards.
+The information on the quick charts are the same as on the civilization cards themselves, and is printed separately for ease of reference.